ApuroopK10/React-Everything/README.md

-All about React
+A React based Food delivery app, that uses Tailwind, Live APIs with realtime restaurant data, Redux.

 # Parcel

-- used as build tool for the app.
+- used as the build tool for the app.

-# Food ordering app structure

-- Header
-- - Logo
-- - Nav links
-- Body
-- - Search
-- - RestarauntCOntainer
-- - RestaurantCard
--      - Name of Resto, Img, Rating, Cuisines
-- Footer
-- - Copyright
-- - Links
-- - Address
-- - Contact